An injective Model for Twisted Derived Categories and Curved Koszul Triality: Preliminaries

 is a quasi-isomorphism for all $T\in Tw(A)$.

 \item The class of fibrations is given by the class of surjections of CDG $A$-modules.
 In particular, every CDG $A$-module is fibrant with respect to this model structure.

-\item The class of cofibrations is given by the maps having the left lifting property with respect to trivial fibrations. \end{enumerate} \end{theorem} \begin{definition} The model structure constructed in \cite[Theorem 4.6]{GuanLazarev} will be referred to as the projective Guan Lazarev (GL) model structure and is denoted $A\mhyphen mod^\text{II}_{co}$.
-The homotopy category of the projective GL model structure is called the compactly generated derived category of the second kind and is denoted $D_c^\text{II}(A\mhyphen mod)$. \end{definition}
+\item The class of cofibrations is given by the maps having the left lifting property with respect to trivial fibrations. \end{enumerate} \end{theorem} \begin{definition} The model structure constructed in \cite[Theorem 4.6]{GuanLazarev} will be referred to as the projective Guan Lazarev (GL) model structure and is denoted $A\mhyphen mod^\text{II}_{proj}$.
+The homotopy category of the projective GL model structure is called the twisted derived category and is denoted $D_c^\text{II}(A\mhyphen mod)$. \end{definition}

-\begin{remark} The category $D_c^\text{II}(A\mhyphen mod)$ is a compactly generated triangulated category.
+\begin{remark} In \cite{GuanLazarev}, the twisted derived category $D_c^\text{II}(A\mhyphen mod)$ is referred to as the compactly derived category of the second kind, as it always is a compactly generated triangulated category.
 The full subcategory of compact objects is given by the idempotent completion of $Tw(A)$ (see \cite[Remark 3.11]{GuanLazarev}). \end{remark}

-The compactly generated derived category is not an invariant of quasi-isomorphisms.
+The twisted derived category is not an invariant of quasi-isomorphisms.
 This is illustrated in the next two examples.